Clashes as indigenous march on Ecuador capital over fuel price hike

-Hundreds of indigenous people and farmers clashed with Ecuadoran security forces Monday as they marched toward the capital Quito to protest against rising fuel prices.
+Hundreds of indigenous people and farmers clashed with Ecuador's security forces Monday as they marched toward the capital, Quito, to protest soaring fuel prices.

 Ecuador has been rocked by days of demonstrations after increases of up to 120 percent in fuel prices came into force on October 3.